 KdG guarantees personalised support where necessary.
 Students with special needs can apply for certain individual measures, which are set down in an 'Individual Learning Certificate' (ILC).
 This is a certificate between you (the student) and the university college, containing specified accommodations in the areas of education and examinations.

 This will enable you to overcome specific difficulties and hence increase your chances of success.
 The knowledge and skills to be acquired remain unchanged: with or without an ILC, the qualifications obtained have the same value.

 What measures are available to me?

-Below you will find a summary of the possible Additional Learning Support and Special Examination Arrangements.
+Below you will find a summary of possible Additional Learning Support and Special Examination Arrangements.

-The necessity and feasibility of each measure requested are considered by the academic staff.
+The necessity and feasibility of each measure requested will be considered by the academic staff.
 The student's ability to achieve the intended learning outcomes may not be compromised.
 You can find these learning outcomes in the prospectus of the study programme.

 A prospectus per study programme supplements the University College Education and Examination Regulations.
 The prospectus describes the objectives, course content, working and assessment methods and learning outcomes for all course units and teaching activities.